By night I freelance as an experimental performer, composer and gig promoter.

 My musical background includes extensive chamber and orchestral playing experience in Johannesburg and Cape Town.
 I have perfomed as a member of the Britten-Pears Orchestra (UK), the Johannesburg Philharmonic Orchestra, the National Youth Orchestra of South Africa and the Buskaid Soweto String Project, amongst others.
 I've also worked as a cello teacher, music administrator, events manager and promoter.

 I am a founding member of The Night Collective (formerly the ShhArt Ensemble) - a flexible group of performers and composers who focus their energy on writing and playing new music.
 The group freely experiments with genre, instrumentation and performance spaces, with the intention of creating a new platform for art and noise music, that stretches audience members' ears.

 Although it started out as a string quartet in 2014, the Collective is now a flexible configuration of players including strings, vocals, electronics and a range of Southern African instruments.
 The ensemble is actively pushing musical boundaries and exploring new collaborations with artists in interdisciplinary fields.

-I am also a co-founder of Betwixt - a venue-independent music series, based in Cape Town and Johannesburg, South Africa.
+I am also a co-founder of Betwixt - a venue-independent music series, based in Johannesburg, South Africa.
 The series aims to create regular, paid performance opportunities for musicians, with a focus on experimental music-making and new listening experiences.